The overriding purpose of the RMA is to promote the sustainable management of natural and physical resources. This is defined in section 5(2).

 Current best practice environmental management utilises a ‘no net loss’ approach and uses environmental offsetting to address effects which cannot be avoided, remedied or otherwise mitigated.
 476

-While there is no explicit mention of offsetting in the RMA, the Courts have accepted that offsetting is a relevant consideration.
+The Courts have accepted that offsetting is a relevant consideration, and the RMA now explicitly requires decision makers to consider any offset or compensation proposed or agreed to by the applicant.
 Planning documents or resource consent conditions may require offsetting to be utilised.
 Consistent with this, environmental offsetting is now commonly adopted for large projects consented under the RMA.
 477

 Environmental offsetting is discussed in more detail in the Biodiversity section of this website.